-When it comes to optimising Amazon listings or your product feed for any marketplace, again it is best to be thinking about what a customer would want to see.
+When it comes to optimising Amazon listings or your product feed for any of the top marketplaces, again it is best to be thinking about what a customer would want to see.
 A picture against a white background is almost always best for Google Shopping but once a customer is on the product page, other images can come into play.
 A book doesn’t need to be seen to be read but an armchair is almost always photographed in a living room to show future possibilities.

 Feed Optimisation Example for Selling Furniture

 As you can see in the example above, every single one of the top ads for ‘armchair’ show the item against a white background.
 Psychologically, this makes sense.
 A brand or retailer doesn’t want to scare away potential customers by showing the chair in an environment that is extremely different to their own.
 As such, a white background allows the product to be seen clearly without any outside interference.
 You’ll also notice that each product takes up no less than 75% of an image and no more than 90% of it.
 This is in line with Google recommendations.

 You might be thinking that the advice differs for different products but it is a remarkably consistent rule.
 The only slight difference is when selling clothing – as you can see in our example for ‘jeans’, retailers are preferring to use an image of someone wearing the product but only from the waist down.
 (Incidentally, the top two retailers are both customers of Intelligent Reach so it’s good to see their optimising for best results!)